 1.1 Scope.
 This standard establishes the technical content, style, and format requirements for all Technical Manuals (TMs) for major weapon systems and their related systems, subsystems, equipment, Weapons Replacement Assemblies (WRAs), and Shop Replacement Assemblies (SRAs), including Destruction of Army Materiel to Prevent Enemy Use, Battle Damage Assessment and Repair (BDAR), Preventive Maintenance Checklists (PMCs), Lubrication Orders (LOs), and Ammunition Depot Maintenance Work Requirements (DMWRs).
 The requirements are applicable for all maintenance levels/classes through overhaul (depot) including DMWRs and National Maintenance Work Requirements (NMWRs).
 The requirements can be used to develop TMs in paper, page-based manuals.
+For purposes of this standard, electronic technical manual (ETM) is synonymous with page-based technical manual.

 1.2 Paragraphs with limited applicability.
 This standard contains paragraphs and specific requirements that are not applicable to all services.
-Such paragraphs or requirements are prefixed to indicate the Services to which they pertain: (A) Army, (N) Navy, (MC) Marine Corps, and (F) Air Force.
+Such paragraphs or requirements are prefixed to indicate the Services to which they pertain: (A) Army, (N) Navy, (MC) Marine Corps only manuals, and (F) Air Force.
 Portions not prefixed are applicable to all services.
+Paragraphs prefixed with MC pertain to manuals that are for the Marine Corps only and unless otherwise stated, do not apply to multi-service manuals involving the Marine Corps.